 And when it comes to the best foundation, “grown up” tends to translate to a bit more coverage and a polished finished look (as our Estée Lauder Double Wear foundation review demonstrates) Futurist ticks those boxes but brings something new to the table – bags of moisture and a hyper-glowy finish.
 It’s Estée Lauder Futurist Hydra Rescue’s radiance and juiciness combined with medium-to-full coverage that makes it an unusual and appealing proposition.

-Generally speaking, foundation formulas tend to swing one of two ways: either they aim to be matte, full coverage and hard wearing, or sheer, radiant and moisturising.
-Obviously many sit somewhere along this spectrum, but it’s quite rare to find one that combines elements from either extreme, and does it so well.
+Generally speaking, foundation formulas tend to swing one of two ways: either they aim to be matte, full coverage, and hard wearing, or sheer, radiant and moisturizing.
+Obviously many sit somewhere along this spectrum, but it’s quite rare to find one that combines elements from either extreme and does it so well.